mcooper7649/JS-Introduction/readme.md

 `var myName = Michael` = If you type this then enter "myName" into console, Michael will be returned.
 `myName = Mike C` = If you want to change a pre-established variable no need to declare var before the variable name.

+1) Variables cannot start with numbers
+2) Variables cannot contain spaces
+3) Only letters numbers or symbols can be variables (no -).
+4) Use camelCase - first word lowercase every word after is capitalized.

 ## JavaScript Challenge 1
 ---